EcoAction Stream 2: Freshwater Sustainability and Innovation across Canada

 Matching requirements

-A minimum of 50% of the total value of the project must come from sources other than the Government of Canada.
+A minimum of 50% of the total project funding must be obtained from sources other than the Government of Canada.
 Therefore, for every dollar you receive from the Government of Canada, including EcoAction Stream 2: Freshwater Sustainability and Innovation across Canada, you must obtain at least the same amount from non-federal government partners (1:1 match funding required).
+Other sources of funding may be in the form of cash or in-kind contributions, or a combination of both.

 Potential sources of matching funds (cash and in-kind) and how collaborations are to be undertaken (e.g. contributions by the applicant, landowners or others involved in the project, use of equipment, expertise etc.) must be clearly outlined and described in the Project Budget.